Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

 \sysname outperforms all baselines with a performance penalty consistently close to zero.
-In~\figref{fig:scenario_1_results:priorityfct} which uses the Priority-FCT to prioritize 99p FCT, \sysname has a maximum FCT performance penalty of 0.1\%, compared with the 79.3\% penalty of the closest baseline CorrOpt-75.
-In~\figref{fig:scenario_1_results:priorityavgt}, which uses Priority-AvgT to prioritize average throughput, \sysname's maximum penalty on average throughput is similar to several of the baselines, such as NetPilot-99 and CorrOpt-75.
-But \sysname reduces the performance penalty across {\em all three} CLP metrics (for both comparators) while the baselines suffer from high performance penalties across at least one. \sysname outperforms the baselines because it can analyze a large space of mitigations and choose one that reduces performance impact on all CLP metrics.
-Occasionally, it consistently improves a CLP metric (\eg the 1p throughput for PriorityAvgT) across most failure patterns (negative performance penalty).
+When using the Priority-FCT comparator, \sysname has a maximum FCT performance penalty of 0.1\%, compared to 79.3\% penalty of the closest baseline, CorrOpt-75 (\figref{fig:scenario_1_results:priorityfct}).
+For the Priority-AvgT comparator, \sysname's maximum penalty on average throughput is similar to several of the baselines, such as NetPilot-99 and CorrOpt-75.
+However, \sysname reduces the performance penalty across {\em all three} CLP metrics while the baselines suffer from high performance penalties across at least one (\figref{fig:scenario_1_results:priorityavgt}). \sysname's superior performance is due to its ability to analyze a broader set of mitigations and to choose one that reduces performance impact on all CLP metrics (see~\secref{a:benefit-two-ex}).

-\figref{fig:scenario_1_actions} depicts the diversity of \sysname's mitigation choices.
-It shows the fraction of times \sysname chose each mitigation across all failure patterns under each comparator. \sysname chooses to take no action in more than 35\% of the failure patterns.
-In two cases under PriorityFCT, it not only takes no action on the second failure, but also \emph{reinstates} the faulty link it previously disabled from the first failure (action NoA/BB/E).
-Despite two links dropping packets, because of the locations of the failures, their intensity, and the traffic demands, \sysname finds it better to preserve those links rather than eliminate their capacity and cause congestion.
-Under PriorityAvgT, \sysname chooses multiple mitigations (\eg disabling both links \textit{and} adjusting WCMP weights).
+The negative penalty in some cases is because of the inherent trade-off between different metrics.
+For instance, the primary objective in~\figref{fig:scenario_1_results:priorityfct} is to minimize short flows' 99p FCT.
+The optimal mitigation is the one that has the best FCT, even if it worsens other metrics.
+For example, CorrOpt-75 selects actions that increase the 99p short flow's FCT (highest priority) by up to 80\% compared to the optimal action but achieve better average throughput (lower priority).

-We next evaluate \sysname on two other scenarios we derive from production to highlight its properties and to illustrate shortcomings in existing approaches.
+We show the diversity of \sysname's proposed mitigation under each comparator in \figref{fig:scenario_1_actions}.
+We focus on the mitigation for the second failure since the action space is larger and includes options such as bringing back a previously disabled link.
+We find \sysname chooses from nine different possible mitigations and decides to take no action in more than 25\% of the cases.
+In two scenarios under PriorityFCT, it not only takes no action on the second failure but also \emph{reinstates} the faulty link it previously disabled from the first failure (action NoA/BB/E). \sysname considers the failure locations, their intensity, and the traffic demands and decides to preserve those links rather than eliminate their capacity and cause congestion.
+Under PriorityAvgT, \sysname chooses combinations of mitigations such as disabling both links and adjusting WCMP weights.